LindaKjellberg/TCPChat/README.md

 - **ClientHandler**: The `ClientHandler` class is responsible for managing individual client connections on the server-side.
 Each connected client is handled by a separate `ClientHandler` thread.
 The `ClientHandler` class listens for incoming messages from clients and broadcasts them to other clients.

--**Server**: The `Server` class sets up a server socket, listens for incoming client connections, and spawns a new `ClientHandler` thread for each connected client.
+- **Server**: The `Server` class sets up a server socket, listens for incoming client connections, and spawns a new `ClientHandler` thread for each connected client.
 It is responsible for starting and managing the server.

 ## Usage